Wall-Go/WallGo/docs/source/faqs.rst

     in the template model.
 In the full equation of state, there could be a maximum/minimum temperature due to the finite range of existence of the phases.
 This could limit the hydrodynamic backreaction effect, and as a result no terminal velocity can be found.

+- **Why does WallGo throw the error "Failed to solve Jouguet velocity at input temperature!"**

+    WallGo can not solve the hydrodynamic matching condition to obtain the Jouguet velocity.
+    Please check your effective potential, and confirm that the thermodynamic quantities are reasonable (alpha positive, the speeds of sound real and positive and the ratio of enthalpies smaller than 1).
+    Also make sure that you provided the WallGoManager with a temperature scale that was not too large, as this might prevent finding a correct tracing of (one of) the phases.

+- **Can I choose any value for the grid size?**

+    No!
+The momentum-grid size has to be an ODD number.

+- **Why do I get the warning "Truncation error large, increase N or M"?**

+    The accuracy of the solution to the Boltzmann equation and equations of motion increases with the grid size.
+    WallGo will throw the warning "Truncation error large, increase N or M" when the estimated error on the solution of the out-of-equilibirum is large.
+This happens when the truncation error (obtained with John Boyd's Rule-of-thumb-2) is larger than the finite-difference error *and* the truncation error is larger than the chosen error tolerance.

+- **Can I reuse the same collision integrals for different models/parameter choices?**

+    To do

+- **My effective potential is complex, what should I do?**

+    To do

+- **I want to compare to use a different set of matrix elements, is this possible?**

+    Definitely!
+You can load your own matrix elements file.
+[Here we need we write what the requirements are].